 If your home was flooded you may be facing critical decisions about which structural components in your home can be saved and which should be replaced.

 If your home was built between 1965 and 1972, there is a possibility that aluminum wiring was used throughout the home.
 Aluminum is no longer used for general wring today because it was deemed a fire hazard.
 If your home contains aluminum wiring and the floodwater reached the electrical outlets you will be required by the city to replace the wiring in the whole house.

 Homes built between the mid-1950 to 1980’s were most likely built with Gypsum and a water resistant coated paper to wrap the exterior of the home.
 Both of these must be removed if your home was affected by floodwaters.
 We have developed a solution that will not require you to remove the brick or siding on the exterior of your home.

 If the flood affected your home and you had to open up the walls, now is a great time to address this issue.
 You need to replace these pipes before closing up the wall because they will start to fail soon.

 If you have double paned windows that have been under water for more than 24 hours you have a high likelihood that the seal will fail and glass will fog between the panes.

 Before closing back up your walls you need to check the moisture reading on the studs.
 The reading should be below 15% before you insulate and close up your walls.
 Be aware that it may take up to 3-6 weeks to get your home to this level of dryness.

-5. Tile Flooring
+5. Replacing Flood Damaged Tile Flooring

 6. Natural Stone

 Marble and travertine are soft and porous.
 Many times after drying a film will permanently remain on the surface, which is caused by effervescence.
 This is caused because minerals leach out of the stone.